AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The local settings menu contains the following entries:

-* :guilabel:`Sort by subcategory`
+* :menuselection:`Sort by subcategory`

   Toggle the sorting of messages by sub-categories.
 This is useful for separating warnings from errors in build results.
 The error messages appear first.
 The default is to sort the message by their location.

-* :guilabel:`Sort files alphabetically`
+* :menuselection:`Sort files alphabetically`

   Sort messages by filenames (sorted alphabetically).
 The default does not sort by filenames to make it easier to manipulate :guilabel:`Locations` view while the compilation is proceeding.
 (If sorted, the messages might be reordered while you're trying to click on them).

-* :guilabel:`Jump to first location`
+* :menuselection:`Jump to first location`

   Every time a new category is created, for example, as a result of a compilation or search operation, the first message in that category is automatically selected and the corresponding editor opened.

-* :guilabel:`Warp around on next/previous` controls the behavior of the guilabel:`Previous tag` and :guilabel:`Next tag` menus (see below).
+* :menuselection:`Warp around on next/previous`

+  Controls the behavior of the :menuselection:`Previous tag` and :menuselection:`Next tag` menus (see below).

+* :menuselection:`Auto close locations`

-* :guilabel:`Auto close locations` automatically closes this window when it becomes empty.
+  Automatically close this window when it becomes empty.

-* :guilabel:`Save locations on exit` controls whether GPS should save and restore the contents of this window between sessions.
+* :menuselection:`Save locations on exit`

+  Controls whether GPS should save and restore the contents of this window between sessions.
 Be careful, because the loaded contents might not apply the next time.
 For example, the source files have changed, or build errors have been fixed.
 So you should not select this option if those conditions might apply.

 .. index:: menu; navigate --> previous tag